I Went Around and Around With This One

 September 20, 2008

-I did not know there was a “carousel museum” at the Beardsley Zoo (CTMQ Visit Here!) until I saw a sign stating such.
+I did not know there was a “carousel museum” at the Beardsley Zoo until I saw a sign there stating such.
 After poking around inside I never really saw “museum” type things.
-Actually, after googling it at home for a few minutes I still was not convinced.
+And even after Googling it at home for a few minutes I still was not convinced this was a real museum.

 However, the City of Bridgeport website bailed me out, stating, “There are areas strictly for people at the Beardsley Zoo as well, including a Museum and a restored Carousel housed in a Victorian-style building.
 The carousel’s restored wooden horses are the magnificent work of artists Charles Carmel and Marcus Illions, originally made for the historic Pleasure Beach Carousel.
 Rides are only $2.00 each.”

-I have my two pieces of corroborating evidence and now I shall report.
-On this so-called museum.
-Place.
-Thing.
+I have my two pieces of corroborating evidence and now I shall report on this now official museum.
 After checking out the Beardsley Zoo for a couple hours, we almost left without seeing the carousel.
-Damian has never enjoyed riding them (here at the historic carousel at Lake Compounce and here at Bushnell Park’s carousel).
-However, Hoang wanted to see everything the zoo had to offer, so we walked up to the carousel building.
+Damian has never enjoyed riding them however Hoang wanted to see everything the zoo had to offer, so we walked up to the carousel building.

 That’s when I saw the sign; a museum!
-A museum not on my list?!
-I was woozy with confusion and excitement – just go with me here.
+A museum that was not on my list of Connecticut museums?!
+I was woozy with confusion and excitement.
 Once inside, I quickly noticed that there really wasn’t anything explaining the carousel or carousels in general.
 Then again, with a Carousel Museum in Bristol and the Bushnell Carousel in Hartford (which is actually part of the Bristol Museum), there’s enough in the state to teach us about carousels.

-Many of the mounts were from Pleasure Beach, a now abandoned Pleasure Beach – a CTMQ Curiosity waiting for me to visit.
-Pleasure Beach is the Bridgeport portion of a Connecticut barrier beach that extends 2-1/2 miles easterly from Point No Point (CTMQ Visit here).
+Many of the mounts were from the now abandoned Pleasure Beach, also in Bridgeport.
+Pleasure Beach is a portion of the Connecticut barrier beach that extends 2-1/2 miles easterly from Point No Point in Stratford.

 From 1892 until 1958, it was home to a popular amusement park of the same name.
 From 1904 to 1919, it was called “Steeplechase Island.”
 The island was accessible only by ferry service and a wooden swing bridge built in 1919 to carry automobiles and pedestrians.
 Remaining structures from the amusement park are the carousel, dodge-’em car enclosure, and beer garden.